 Second-to-die life insurance

-Second-to-die policies are paid out after both partners pass away.
+Also known as “survivorship policies,” second-to-die policies are paid out after both partners pass away.
 They primarily serve to protect the beneficiaries you leave behind, like children.

 Sometimes, couples choose a second-to-die plan so their inheritors can more easily pay high estate taxes after they’re gone, in order to keep valuable assets in the family.